dashpay/docs/introduction/features.rst

 to various degrees.

 Dash suffers from neither of these limitations thanks to its second-layer network of masternodes.
-Masternodes can be called upon to form voting quorums to check whether or not a submitted transaction is valid.
+Masternodes regularly form voting quorums to check whether or not a submitted transaction is valid.
 If it is valid, the masternodes "lock" the inputs for the transaction and broadcast this information to the network, effectively promising that the transaction will be included in subsequently mined blocks and not allowing any other spending of these inputs during the confirmation time period.

 InstantSend technology will allow for cryptocurrencies such as Dash to compete with nearly instantaneous transaction systems such as credit